 All regular full-time non-uniform employees and non-union eligible uniform employees are provided optical insurance coverage.
 Optical dependent coverage is available for employees' eligible dependents.
-Dependent optical coverage may not be elected unless dependent health insurance coverage is also elected.

 Optical insurance coverage is effective on the 1st of the month after 30 days of employment or promotion to an eligible employment category.
 However, employees beginning work on Monday falling on the 1st, 2nd or 3rd of any month will be covered on the 1st of the following month.
 Dependent coverage will have same effective date except as stated below.